 The Journal Office may refuse to accept documents for laying which do not meet these requirements.
 The Journal Office has produced detailed guidance on the procedures for laying parliamentary papers.

 The Command Paper presentation line

-The presentation line is included on the paper’s the title page and follows this formula: ‘Presented to Parliament by [minister/s titles] by Command of Her Majesty’
+The presentation line is included on the paper’s the title page and follows this formula: ‘Presented to Parliament by [minister/s titles] by Command of His Majesty’

 Using the Royal Arms

 The Royal Arms must appear at the top of the title page without the department’s name.
 No text or other imagery may appear above the Royal Arms and nothing may be superimposed over them.
 Read about the government identity system.